Source-Only Cross-Weather LiDAR via Geometry-Aware Point Drop: INTRODUCTION

 \section{INTRODUCTION}

-LiDAR enables accurate ranging and scene understanding for autonomous driving.
-Adverse weather such as rain, snow, and fog causes refraction, scattering, and point dropouts that distort point clouds and degrade performance~\cite{park2025ntn,park2024lidarweather}. \emph{Foreground} classes (vehicles, pedestrians, riders) are vulnerable because of their small size and low density.
-The resulting errors are \textbf{safety-critical}.
-Generic regularizers like Dropout~\cite{srivastava2014dropout} do not address \emph{structural} distortions such as broken boundaries, corner loss, and noise in sparse regions.
-We study \emph{source-only} cross-weather transfer where models train on SemanticKITTI and are evaluated on SemanticSTF without target labels or fine-tuning.
+LiDAR provides accurate ranging for autonomous driving, but adverse weather such as rain, snow, and fog induces refraction, scattering, and point dropouts that distort point clouds and degrade segmentation~\cite{park2025ntn,park2024lidarweather}. \emph{Foreground} classes (vehicles, pedestrians, riders) are especially vulnerable due to low point density, making errors \textbf{safety-critical}.
+Generic regularizers such as Dropout~\cite{srivastava2014dropout} do not directly address \emph{structural} distortions, including boundary breaks, corner loss, and noisy sparse regions.
+We study \emph{source-only} cross-weather transfer, training on SemanticKITTI~\cite{behley2019semantickitti} and evaluating on SemanticSTF~\cite{xiao2023pointdr} without target labels or fine-tuning.

-Prior work has converged on two principal strategies.
-The first uses data augmentation and \emph{domain randomization} to mimic weather by point dropping, jittering, or physics-based simulation~\cite{xiao2022polarmix,zhao2024unimix,xiao2023pointdr}.
-The second promotes \emph{invariance and consistency} under distribution shifts with mixing-based generalization, uncertainty mitigation, or boundary-preserving regularization.
-The first line struggles to capture real-world \textbf{structural vulnerabilities}, especially discontinuities at object boundaries and in sparse regions.
-The second often omits explicit modeling of local geometry, which leads to confusion between boundary-adjacent classes.
-We adopt the \emph{source-only} setting throughout this work.
+Prior work largely follows two strategies.
+The first uses data augmentation and \emph{domain randomization} to mimic weather via dropping, jittering, or simulation~\cite{xiao2023pointdr,xiao2022polarmix,zhao2024unimix}.
+The second encourages \emph{invariance and consistency} under distribution shifts through mixing-based generalization, uncertainty mitigation, or regularization.
+However, augmentation alone often fails to capture \textbf{structural vulnerabilities} at boundaries and in sparse regions, and consistency-based methods frequently omit explicit local geometry, which can increase confusion between boundary-adjacent classes.
+We adopt the source-only setting throughout.